croner-i-web/progression-framework/frameworks/business analysis/ba-leader.md

     content:
       - level: 1
         criteria:
-          - "Accepts feedback graciously."
+          - "Accepts feedback graciously and actions the feedback."
-          - "Look at opportunities to support all disciplines in the delivery team and gain understanding of what they do. "
+          - "Looks at opportunities to support all disciplines in the delivery team and gain understanding of what they do."
           - "Proactively takes action to develop and improve team communication skills and understanding of how to approach different audiences."
-          - "Provide the right level of detail to the BA team members and also business stakeholders."
           - "Engages but listens."
           - "Be clear on the objectives of communication."
+          - "Clearly communicates the long-term vision to the business and the team."

       - level: 2
         criteria:
-          - "Proactively provides feedback to other BAs to improve various BA skills."
+          - "Proactively provides feedback to other business analysts to improve various skills."
-          - "Discusses and provides feedback to wider team peers across different disciplines."
+          - "Communicates to a wider stakeholder group within Croner-i at peer level."
+          - "Clear and effective communication with external stakeholders and businesses."
           - "Proactively gives feedback to those you work with across different disciplines e.g. UX, QA."
-          - "Communicates to a wider stakeholder group within business, IT and operational teams in Croner-i at peer level."

       - level: 3
         criteria: